Authentic Indian Cuisine in Milton Keynes

 The cocktails are an absolute steal at £5.99.
 I only had one so can’t confirm the strength… I’ll have to let you know one Saturday night.

 When I was handed the menu my eyebrow naturally started to raise a little and that, guys and girls, is a very good sign.
-Not one dish my eyes cast themselves over was recognisable to me; I studied the pronunciation of the dishes and poured over the descriptions, many of them like nothing I had tried before.
+None of the dishes were instantly recognisable to me; I studied the pronunciation of the dishes and poured over the descriptions, many of them like nothing I had tried before.

 The meal was kicked off with a selection from the starters and glorious shiny metal platters were placed before us.
 This section of the meal was probably the most familiar: thick squares of spiced paneer, Gobi Manchurian: fried cauliflower coated in lovely spices, juicy prawns, Fish Amritsari: spiced cod fried in gram flour, seekh kebab and some beautifully tender chicken of which one style was amazing whilst the other had me reaching for my curry leaf mojito to cool my mouth down!